An-Ping Li

 1. Electronic and Transport Properties in Low-Dimensional Quantum Materials.
 He performs both STM and transport measurements on the same sample areas to establish the structure-transport relations down to the atomic scale.
 New methodologies, such as spin-polarized STM, scanning tunneling potentiometry, and scanning tunneling thermopower microcopy are implemented to probe electronic and spin density of states, electrochemical potentials and thermoelectric voltages on material surfaces.

 2. Controlled Synthesis of Low-Dimensional Materials.
-He synthesizes 2D materials, thin films, and nanostructures, using chemical vapor deposition, molecular beam epitaxy, and a variety of bottom-up directed- and self-assembly processes.
+He synthesizes 2D materials, thin films, and nanostructures, using chemical vapor deposition, molecular beam epitaxy, and a variety of substrate assisted- and self-assembly processes.
 He then characterizes these materials and study their electronic, magnetic, optical, and transport properties.

-3. Metal-Insulator Transitions and Electronic Inhomogeneity in Correlated Electronic Materials.
-He images and manipulates competing electronic phases near the critical transitional points of complex oxide, and examine the quantum transport in correlation with electronic instability, electron localization, Coulomb blockade in quantum material systems from mesoscopic down to the atomic scale.
+3. Magnetism and Electronic Inhomogeneity in Correlated Electronic Materials.
+He images and manipulates competing electronic phases near the critical transitional points of magnetic, topological, and superconducting materials, and examine the quantum transport in correlation with band topology, symmetry breaking, quantum confinement, electronic instability from mesoscopic down to the atomic scale.

 AVS Fellow, 2017